wix/Detox/README.md

 ## Get Started with Detox

-Read the [Getting Started Guide](docs/Introduction.GettingStarted.md) to get Detox running on your app in less than 10 minutes.
+Read the [Getting Started Guide](https://wix.github.io/detox/docs/introduction/getting-started) to get Detox running on your app in less than 10 minutes.

-## Documents Directory
+## Documents Site

-Explore further about using Detox from the [documents directory](https://github.com/wix/Detox/tree/master/docs).
+Explore further about using Detox from our new **[documents site](https://wix.github.io/detox/docs)**.

 ## Core Principles

 We believe that the only way to address the core difficulties with mobile end-to-end testing is by rethinking some of the  principles of the entire approach.
-See what Detox [does differently](docs/Introduction.DesignPrinciples.md).
+See what Detox [does differently](https://wix.github.io/detox/docs/introduction/design-principles).

 ## Contributing to Detox

 Detox has been open-source from the first commit.
 If you're interested in helping out with our roadmap, please see issues tagged with the [<img src="docs/img/github-label-contributors.png">](https://github.com/wix/Detox/labels/user%3A%20looking%20for%20contributors) label.
 If you have encountered a bug or would like to suggest a new feature, please open an issue.

-Dive into Detox core by reading the [Detox Contribution Guide](docs/Guide.Contributing.md).
+Dive into Detox core by reading the [Detox Contribution Guide](https://wix.github.io/detox/docs/guide/contributing).

 ## License